-Our mission is to promote the psychological, educational, and social well-being of the student of the University of Tennessee and to help prepare them to be productive members of society.
-We provide a variety of services for students, faculty, and staff.
+Our mission is to promote the psychological, educational, and social well-being of the students of the University of Tennessee and to help prepare them to be productive members of a global society.

 Services for Faculty and Staff

 Community providers are more likely to be able to provide long term, uninterrupted service.
 Our community has great therapy and psychiatry providers and the Student Counseling Center has provided an easy way to access community providers.

 The University of Tennessee has established a plan for suicide prevention and intervention.
 Please review our plan, which includes campus and community resources.

 As one part of the UTK Suicide Prevention Plan, we offer Ask Listen Refer, a free 20 minute online program that provides tools for intervening with a person considering suicide.
 It is available for all students, faculty, and staff, and teaches how to:

 - recognize the risk factors, protective factors, and warning signs of suicide

 - respond to and get help for people at risk